 The bill HB29 Engrossed amends Sections 25-4-77 and 25-4-78 of the Code of Alabama 1975, primarily increasing the number of prospective employers that unemployed individuals must contact to maintain eligibility for unemployment compensation.
-Specifically, individuals in counties with populations under 20,000 must contact at least three prospective employers weekly, while those in larger counties must contact at least five.
+Specifically, individuals in counties with populations under 20,000 must contact at least three prospective employers each week, while those in larger counties must contact at least five.
 The bill also mandates that claimants provide proof of their job search efforts when filing weekly certifications and prohibits contacting the same employer unless they have indicated they are hiring since the initial contact.
-Additionally, it allows the Governor to suspend the work search requirement during a state of emergency.
-The bill includes technical revisions, such as clarifying the definition of "reasonable and active effort" and modifying disqualification criteria, ensuring individuals are not disqualified for leaving work due to illness or disability if they notify their employer.
+Additionally, the bill allows the Governor to suspend the work search requirement during a state of emergency.
+It includes clarifications and deletions in language regarding disqualification criteria, labor disputes, and voluntary quitting, while introducing definitions for "reasonable and active effort" in job searching.

 Statutes affected: Introduced: 25-4-77, 25-4-78